arne7777777/Coursera_GettingCleaningData/README.md

 The repository does not contain the original input data.
 It can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 A full description of the input data is provided by the [Human Activity Recognition database](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) as well as in several readme files in the input data set.

 ## The tidy and summarized dataset
 The tidy and summarized dataset is described in the CodeBook.
-The R script *run_analysis.R* reads the input data set and produces tidy_data.txt in the working directory of the R script. tidy_data.tx can be read from R with data frame or table read functions such as read.table.
+The R script *run_analysis.R* reads the input data set and produces tidy_data.txt in the working directory of the R script. tidy_data.txt can be read from R with a data frame or table read function such as *read.table*. tidy_data.txt contains the following modifications compared to the original input data:
+- train and test datasets are merged into one dataset
+- it contains only the measurements on the mean and standard deviation
+- descriptive activity names are loaded from a lookup file in the input dataset and integrated as a column into the tidy dataset
+- varibale names of the measurements are loaded from a lookup file in the input dataset and provided as column headers in the tiday dataset
+- All measurements are grouped by subject (i.e. test person) and activity and summarized by the average per group

 ## Dependencies
 The R script run_analysis.R imports the following R libraries: